NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Feral Linguist (Greater).md

 * * *

 This wooden whistle is stuffed with cotton and carved with images of bellowing stags, howling wolves, and chirping birds.
-You can blow on this whistle to use it as a catalyst when casting an [[Spells/Animal Form|Animal Form]] spell.
+You can blow on this whistle to use it as a catalyst when casting an [[Animal Form|Animal Form]] spell.
 When you do, you retain the ability to speak.

 Once during the spell's duration, you can cast either a spell of 4th-rank or lower or a cantrip of any level, ignoring the inability to cast spells while in your battle form.